intuit/wasabi/slate/source/includes/_getting_started.md

 <div></div>
 Awesome!
 You are well on your way at this point in time.

-### Run Functional Tests
+### Run Integration Tests
 ```bash
 % ./bin/wasabi.sh start test stop
 ```

-Code changes can readily be verified by running the growing collection of included functional tests:
+Code changes can readily be verified by running the growing collection of included integration tests:
 <div></div>

 ## Package and Deploy Wasabi at Scale